normanarnold492/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, identify the most important tasks and focus on them first.
 Then, break down larger projects into smaller, manageable tasks.
 By doing this, you can better track your progress and make adjustments as needed.

 Remember to take breaks throughout the day to avoid burnout and maintain your focus.
 Use tools like task managers, calendars, or lists to keep track of your tasks for the week or day.
 These tools can help remind you of deadlines and ensure that you stay on track.
 Finally, don't be afraid to ask for help or advice from others in the industry.
 They have likely encountered similar challenges and can offer valuable insights.

+# 2024-03-11
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clear, maintainable code first.
+Optimize only when necessary and after profiling.
+Understand that readability counts and future enhancements rely on a solid foundation, not just optimized snippets."

+This quote by computer scientist Donald Knuth reminds us that striving to optimize code too early in the development process can lead to unnecessary complexity and potential bugs.
+It's more important to write clean, understandable, and functional code initially, and then address performance optimizations where they are genuinely needed and data-driven decisions support them.